v-rgrace/Viva/Viva/goals/viva-goals-healthy-okr-program/check-in-okrs-overview.md

 ## Check-in cadence

 The check-in process typically takes a few minutes, or you can automate it.
 We recommend a weekly check-in, which helps ensure that you're updating key metrics.
-Consistent check-ins provide a clear picture of your progress and helps ensure you remain on track or make adjustments as necessary.
+Consistent check-ins provide a clear picture of your progress and help ensure you remain on track or make adjustments as necessary.
 However, you can select a different check-in cadence if you feel like a weekly review isn't necessary.

 ## Manual vs. integrated check-ins